-But when I was older, walking home one day, I saw a stray feline.
+But when I was older, walking home one day, I saw a stray cat.
 She followed me until I got to the house.
-She was so cute that I wasn’t able to resist allowing her inside the house to feed her.
-She settled with us, and months after, she gave birth to kittens which were just as lovely.
+The cat was so cute that I wasn’t able to resist allowing her inside the house to feed her.
+The cat settled with us, and months after, she gave birth to kittens which were just as lovely.

 I didn’t have the heart to throw the kittens away, so I decided to adopt them.
-They have become like my children.
+The cats have become like my children along with their mother cat.
 Enjoying their company, I never noticed that they have grown in number until I had almost 26 cats in our house.

 The thing is, I never had an attack, not even one – from the day I adopted a cat.
-And I found out that there are many health benefits when you own a cat.
+I wondered “Is this what they consider cat therapy?”
+Because aside from that, I found out that there are many health benefits to cat therapy that not everyone knows about.
 Some of these are: